 - Reward Their Routine Cleaning: Younger kids will happily brush for some kind of prize like a sticker or star on a chart.
 Others may brush when they see you or their siblings taking care of their teeth, so make brushing and flossing a family activity.

-To learn about our family dentistry practices in Miami, call Pediatric Dental Associates today at (786) 230-1990 or make an appointment.
+To learn about our family dentistry practices in Miami, call today at or make an appointment.